 Therapy for resolving pain with medication or surgery

-Chiropractic care is a safe and effective therapy for resolving elbow pain without medication or surgery.
+Chiropractic care is a safe and effective physical therapy for resolving elbow pain without medication or surgery.

 Chiropractic manipulation combined with functional rehabilitative exercises will not only help to relieve your pain, but also teach you how your daily activities are affecting the tissues around the joint and ways you can prevent your pain from coming back.